 The most delicious recipe of meatballs also happens to be loaded with vegetables?
 Yes, it’s possible!
 With half of the meatball contents being butternut squash, a generous amount of herbs and garlic, and the other half egg and beef, these meatballs are so satisfying and moist.
-Also Paleo and gluten-free as an added bonus.
+Perfect for the paleo, gluten-free, dairy-free, and whole30 folks.
 Scroll down for a video on how to make the best paleo meatballs.
 You have got to try this!

 This time of the year, I can’t help but wanting to celebrate the beautiful butternut squash.
 I am all into the idea of incorporating more vegetables in a meat entrée for my picky-eaters.
 And my family just loves delicious meatballs!
 Well, these were all reasons for me to improvise the butternut squash meatballs on my little Connor’s 4th birthday last winter.
 Meatballs in marinara sauce are his favourites, but trust me Connor is not easy to please when it comes to eating vegetables.

 I put a healthy and seasonal twist on a classic Italian meatball recipe, making it also paleo-friendly, gluten-free and dairy-free.
 This is an ORIGINAL recipe of mine, and a big hit in my family!
 The meatballs are loaded with vegetables and truly delicious.
 Another butternut squash season is upon us.
-It’s only fair to share a great recipe with loved ones.
+It’s only fair to share the best paleo meatballs recipe with loved ones.
 I promise it will be worth your while!

 Butternut squash is the true star of the show.
 The moisture content and starchiness of the squash are what make the meatballs tender.
 If you have made meatballs in the past you would know – squeezing a mass of ground meat with seasonings into a ball shape does not automatically make it tasty.
 Instead it will be rough and dry like sandpaper going down the throat.
 Typically breadcrumbs, cheese, and sometimes rice are added to meatballs to make them tender.
 In Asian cuisines, corn starch, flour, water and even tofu are often added to the meatball mixture to achieve the same goal.